A Wireless Shopping Checklist

 On some products there is no way to change this, which means that you must at least ensure that your own network does not use these channels.
 You also run the risk that the device will not work on other people’s networks if they use these channels.

 Again, this is most important for those ordering products directly from abroad.
-Beware: If a device does not support DFS, it should also not support the Wi-Fi channels from 52 and up.
+Beware: If a device does not support DFS, it should also not support the wifi channels from 52 and up.

-What You Should Know About Other Electronics and Wifi
+What You Should Know About Other Electronics And Wifi

 The biggest sinner you rarely think of is probably the microwave oven.
 A microwave oven that leaks can be very damaging to the surrounding wireless network.